harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

 ### Introduction

-In this document, we will create a sample **phonebook application** based on ASP.NET Zero (ASP.NET Core & Angular 5 version) step by step.
+In this document, we will create, step by step, a sample **phonebook application** based on ASP.NET Zero (ASP.NET Core & Angular 5 version).
-After all steps, we will have a multi-tenant, localized, authorized, configurable, testable... appliaction.
+At the end of these steps, we will have a multi-tenant, localized, authorized, configurable and testable... application.

 ### Creating And Running The Project

-We're creating and downloading the solution named "**Acme.PhoneBookDemo**" as described in [Getting Started](Getting-Started-Angular.md) document.
+We're creating and downloading the solution named "**Acme.PhoneBookDemo**" as described in the [Getting Started](Getting-Started-Angular.md) document.
 Please follow the getting started document, run the application, login as default tenant admin (select Default as tenancy name, use admin as username and 123qwe